 Double Data Entry - Double Data Entry (DDE) has been designed into the Clinical Studio system.
 Even though the application is called “Double” Data Entry, you can actually perform double, triple, quadruple or quintuple data entry.
 The more times a form is entered, the less chance for data entry errors to occur.
 Double Data Entry is an industry-accepted term and we will use it here as well.
 This feature of research studies was primarily used in the past for pen-and-paper studies.

-Although it is not commonly used anymore, Clinical Studio has provided the option for using DDE.
+Although it is not commonly used anymore, Clinical Studio has provided the option of using DDE.
 For complete instructions on the DDE system please see the DDE - Double Data Entry help document.

 Interval Date Entry – Select this checkbox to allow for multiple date entries when interval visits are required in the study.
 Interval Date Entry, or IDE, allows a Study Designer to enable Data Coordinators (or someone with a similar role) to enter visit dates at the Visit Interval rather than on the actual form.
 IDE is designated on the Functionality tab in the Study Configuration application.
 Additional information about Interval Date Entry is available using the search function in the Clinical Studio Help system.

 Suppress VOW – The Suppress Visit Outside Window checkbox can be selected to allow for visits outside the date window as specified in the Create Scheduled Visits application by the Study Designer.
 Many studies will have a scheduled subject visit table which defines specific visit intervals.
 Each of those intervals will have a window within which a visit must occur.
 If a subject visit falls outside the specified window, the system will deploy a Visit Outside Window query.
 Some studies will not require such queries to be produced.
 If that is the case for your study, then check this option.

 Omit Error Msg – The Omit Error Msg checkbox can be selected to prevent an error message from displaying on the form, regardless of the reason the error message would have been fired.